aidanok/decent-forum-api/README.md

 The cache enables a few features:

-1. Client side prediction: if your TX is accepted it gets placed in the cache as if it was already mined.
+1. Client side prediction: if your TX is accepted it gets placed in the cache, and into the tree as if it was already mined.
 2. Reduces need to query data that we already have
-3. Serilization of data to the clients local storage to maintain across app reloads
+3. Serialization of data to the clients local storage to maintain across app reloads

 Out of these, 1 is pretty much 100% done, 2 is partly in use but can be improved, 3 is not done at all.